SKilbride/ComfyUI-Benchmark-Framework/README.md

 ***Extra Args:***
 > The Extra Args option can be used to pass additional arguments which would normally be passed to ComfyUI to change it's default behavior.
 Some examples are:  --lowvram or --force-cpu

+***Minimal Extraction:*** (Deprecated - Automatically handled by framework)
+> When running a benchmark workflow .zip, all of the required models, and nodes will be extracted and installed into the target ComfyUI installation.
+If a benchmark workflow has previously been executed and the benchmarking files extracted and installed, additional runs of the same benchmark package use Winimal Extraction to avoid unnecessarily extracting and installing the large model files, and only extracting the smaller benchmark workflow files. **SHOULD NOT BE USED ON THE INITIAL RUN OF A BENCHMARK PACKAGE**.

 ***Debug Warmup:***
 > Used to provide additional debugging output during warmup runs.